Essential Reading for Start-ups, Scale ups and VCs

 - Reducing costs and increasing profitability

-Learn what went wrong and how to adopt the most exciting new business development strategies to help you start up or scale up without having a major dependency on marketing automation software or cold-calling.
+First learn what went wrong and then how to adopt the most exciting new business development strategies to help you start up or scale up without having a major dependency on failed digital strategies, marketing automation software or cold-calling.

 Get ahead of the Curve...